 - By the aggregate of the scores in each successive stage, commencing with the last. - ii If still a tie, by the totals in order of distance commencing with the longest.
-In aggregates, the scores of all shoots at each distance will be added together. - iii If still a tie, on the scores in each shoot, commencing with the longest distance and taking shoots at each distance in reverse order of firing b Deliberate team competitions where each shot is signalled separately
+In aggregates, the scores of all shoots at each distance will be added together. - iii If still a tie, on the scores in each shoot, commencing with the longest distance and taking shoots at each distance in reverse order of firing - iv If still a tie, by the value of each shot commencing with the last, at the longest distance, V bulls being of higher value than bulls b Deliberate team competitions where each shot is signalled separately